Written by: Dr. Joan Norton

 While all of these terms can be quantified, there is no standard reference range for any parameter that will correlate with an increase in performance or a decreased risk of injury.
 It is the aim of the authors to conduct research on footings using these values with the goal of developing a standardized rating system that would allow riders and trainers to evaluate an arena’s footing.

-Once all ways a surface can be evaluated were discussed, the white paper briefly focused on certain specific surfaces and considerations that should be made when using these surfaces for research or for riding.
+Once all ways a surface can be evaluated were discussed, the Equine Surfaces White Paper briefly focused on certain specific surfaces and considerations that should be made when using these surfaces for research or for riding.
 Grass based footing is the most traditional, however difficult to maintain depending on your geographic location.
 This is the most natural footing for horses but the exact properties of each grass field are dependent on root depth and moisture content.
 Wet turf lacks sheer forces, increasing the hoof slide and necessitating the use of caulks or studs.
 Grass is also known to increase in bulk density and hardness over time.

 Because of the need for all-year, all-weather footing, synthetic materials are at the cutting edge of surface advancement.